AccelerationNet/wp-db-table-editor/README.txt

 == Caveats ==

  * Dont put an editable table editor on your public facing screens using the shortcode!
- * Database tables are expected to have a column names `id` that is the primary key

 == Troubleshooting ==

  * My delete button is missing / I Can't Edit
   * You either dont have `editcap` or `id_column` is misconfigured
   * https://github.com/AccelerationNet/wp-db-table-editor/issues/5